ethandacat/editcat/README.md

 # EditCat
 ## Edit freely.
 Save globally.
 See quickly.

-EditCat is a TamperMonkey userscript that **you** can use to edit and see the browser elements, with ease.
+EditCat is a TamperMonkey userscript that **you** can use to edit browser elements, with ease.
 ### Why EditCat?
 - It's open source
 - It's user friendly